roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  Ty shucked his boxers and sat naked on the leather couch nearest the stage.
 He watched the girls intently, studying their round breasts, toned thighs, tight asses and flat stomachs as they bumped and grinded on the stage, freely touching one another or taking turns mounting the pole.
 He knew they would do the same with his pole and felt his cock reach full erection, pointing right at his two prizes.
 They looked over at him frequently, posing and writhing for him, occasionally brushing their breasts or lips together or playfully slapping each other's asses.
 He wanted them so badly.
 He wished there was a way he could just fuck them all night, no breaks, his erection never failing despite orgasm after orgasm.
 He imagined his hard cock just taking one tight, warm, inviting hole after another, stretching it, making it his own and marking his territory with load after load of thick white jism.

  He was so hard, he wanted to touch his cock, stroke it, but he knew he'd cum and he wanted to make sure the girls were there to do the work, feel his power and accept his creamy gift.
 He resisted his urges, waiting, being patient.
 They were so tempting, so perfect at teasing him, bumping and gyrating their bodies, teasing him to the beat.
 He reciprocated, flexing his cock to the same beat, making it dance for them as he showcased the size and strength of his impressive member.
 It was long and thick and hard as iron.
-Report_Story #2